Factorization homology I: higher categories: Factorization homology

 \begin{example} For $n>0$, the previous Example~\ref{assoc} inductively defines a functor

 over $\Fin_\ast$ to the $\infty$-operad of little $n$-disks.
 This functor determines a functor

 from $\cE_n$-algebras in the Cartesian symmetric monoidal $\infty$-category of spaces to pointed $(\infty,n)$-categories.
-So $\cE_n$-algebras in spaces give examples of $(\infty,n)$-categories.
-In particular, $\cE_\infty$-algebras in spaces, such as commutative monoids and infinite-loop spaces, give examples of $(\infty,n)$-categories. \\ (The fact that this functor $\fB^n$ factors as indicated is because $\bdelta^{\op} \to {\sf Assoc}$ is an \emph{approximation}, because the wreath construction respects inert-coCartesian morphisms (see~\S2.4.4 of~\cite{HA}), and because the map from the wreath to $\cE_n$ respects inert-coCartesian morphsims (see~\S5.1.2 of~\cite{HA}).) \end{example}
+In this way, $\cE_n$-algebras in spaces give examples of $(\infty,n)$-categories.
+In particular, $\cE_\infty$-algebras in spaces, such as commutative monoids and infinite-loop spaces, give examples of $(\infty,n)$-categories.
+(The fact that this functor $\fB^n$ factors as indicated is because $\bdelta^{\op} \to {\sf Assoc}$ is an \emph{approximation}, because the wreath construction respects inert-coCartesian morphisms (see~\S2.4.4 of~\cite{HA}), and because the map from the wreath to $\cE_n$ respects inert-coCartesian morphisms (see~\S5.1.2 of~\cite{HA}).) \end{example}

 \begin{remark} Example~\ref{n-assoc} in particular gives that an $\cE_\infty$-space determines an $(\infty,n)$-category for each $n\geq 0$.
 This can be achieved more directly through the foundational work of Segal in~\cite{segal-gamma}.
 Namely, in that work Segal shows how an infinite-loop space $C$ determines a functor $C\colon \Fin_\ast \to \Spaces$ that satisfies a \emph{reduced} condition, meaning $C(\ast)\simeq \ast$ is terminal, and what has been termed the \emph{Segal} condition, meaning $C$ carries each pullback diagram in $\Fin_\ast$ among \emph{inert} morphisms to pullback squares among spaces.
 (In this situation of based finite sets, a based map $I_+\to J_+$ is \emph{inert} if the restriction $I_{|J} \to J$ is an isomorphism.)